Graduate School Handbook Part 7 – Sources of support and help for postgraduate researchers including personal circumstances

 - Before applying for this support you need to consider carefully whether your situation will be resolved within 28 days.
 If your circumstances are serious or will have a longer term impact then a suspension may be more appropriate.

-- You are advised to discuss your application with your Director of Studies before submitting.
-Your DoS must sign to say that they support your application.
+- You are advised to discuss your application with your Director of Studies before submitting and your DoS must confirm that they support your application.
 You must provide supporting evidence with your application.

 PGR7.4.5 When should I submit my application for personal circumstances?

-- You should submit your application as soon as you know that you are going to need to.
+- You should submit your application as soon as you know that you are going to need to, please read the PGR personal circumstances guidance notes for more information.

-- If you are submitting personal circumstances about a progression exam viva or a progress review meeting which is just about to take place (e.g. within 4 days including weekends) you must get in touch with your Director of Studies and the Graduate School as soon as possible by phone or email, as well as completing and submitting the personal circumstances application.
+- If you are submitting personal circumstances about a progression exam viva or a progress review meeting which is just about to take place (eg within four days including weekends) you must get in touch with your Director of Studies and the Graduate School as soon as possible by phone or email.
 This is so that examiners/reviewers can be notified and alternative arrangements put in place.

 - If you need to submit personal circumstances during the final assessment period you must follow the procedures at PGR7.4.6 below.